 How to price bathroom cleaning easily and calculate every minute

 When it comes to pricing bathroom cleaning, again, if the customer’s main concern is the odor, be sure to address that concern.
-If she stresses about having her shower tile grout cleaned properly, even at the very top, jot down the need of a step ladder to clean with.
+If she stresses the need to have her shower tile grout cleaned properly, even at the very top, jot down a step ladder to clean with so you show up prepared.

 Keep in mind, you’re estimating clean time.
 So, take advantage of being in the home.
 LOOK OVER everything and imagine the time it would take you to clean each item.
 Now, add any other products you’d need to complete the job.